Mega Aerodactyl – What This Raid Boss Is

 - Rhyperior

-After first team fainted, I switched to:
+After the first team went down, I switched to more durable Water-type options.

 - Kyogre